Making GIFs animate

 Support for animated GIF files is a bit diverse throughout the lifetime of Outlook so let me give you an overview of when a GIF will and when a GIF will not animate.

-When the option is enabled, the GIF-animation will not loop indefinitely but will only loop 3 times.
+The GIF-animation will not loop indefinitely but will only loop 3 times.
 After 3 animation loops, the animation will stop and a Play button will show on the image.
 Pressing this Play button will loop the animation another 3 times.

 Paused GIF animation after looping 3 times.